dotnet/corefx/Documentation/project-docs/developer-guide.md

 ```cs
 [OuterLoop()]
 ```
 Tests marked as `Outerloop` are for scenarios that don't need to run every build.
 They may take longer than normal tests, cover seldom hit code paths, or require special setup or resources to execute.
-These tests are excluded by default when testing through msbuild but can be enabled manually by adding the  `Outerloop` property e.g.
+These tests are excluded by default when testing through `dotnet msbuild` but can be enabled manually by adding the `Outerloop` property e.g.

 ```cmd
 build-managed -Outerloop